jpie726/hacking_fear_book/debuggingfixing_habit_loops.md

 Similar verbal cues were used each time she got up to do the skill and got down to chalk.

 The big reason for all of this was that when it came time to do _the big scary skill_ absolutely nothing had changed.
 Same verbal ques, same kinesthetic cues, no variation beyond "finishing like a back extension roll" which is something the athlete had been doing since she was a level 4 and was comfortable with.
 Since I had not introduced even a single new variable there was no uncertainty in her mind both subconscious and conscious.
-No uncertainty their fore no fear.
+No uncertainty therefore no fear.

 So she got up and performed the repetitions we had been practicing and sure enough popped that giant strait up to handstand.
 Of course we did two more with the exact same ques before I let her down to chalk.